alffox/liferay-around-the-world-react/README.md

 A jQuery version of this same app is available at: https://github.com/alffox/around-the-world-jquery

-The backend temporarily runs through: https://github.com/alffox/around-the-world-jquery/blob/master/index.js
+The backend runs through: https://github.com/alffox/around-the-world-backend/blob/master/index.js

 ### API / Credit